Water Meter Gateway

 http://<pc-ip>:41290/ingest.
 Buffers locally when the PC is offline and drains on reconnect, so no readings are lost. - "Record to Database" toggle.
 A persistent on/off switch on the

 /setuppage, right inside the Database Host card next to the ingest service IP and port.
 Default is off: the mesh still runs, the dashboard still shows readings, and the daily email still goes out, but nothing is written to MySQL until you opt in.
-Setting survives reboots. - Optional W5500 Ethernet.
-Compile with
+Setting survives reboots. - Fixed / static IP option.
+A WiFi IP Address card on

 #define HAVE_W5500to use a wired uplink on the SPI bus (CS=5, RST=22).
 Falls back to WiFi if the link is down. - Fallback WiFi AP.
 Always broadcasts a dedicated access point so distant Nodes that can't see the home AP can still associate and relay their readings via the Gateway.
 Credentials are shown on the Gateway's own